wswslzp/PDLibAutoConfig/readme.md

   --multi-proc MULTI_PROC
                         enable multi-thread scanning
   --print-table {corner,metal,macro}
+  --metal METAL         select the metal layers set --no-output           Don't output json file.
 ```

 Several options are necessary. `--ip IP` designates the IP name, and `--dir DIR` points to the IP directory where timing and physical libs reside.

+`--sdc` input the design constraint.
+For multiple mode, the format it accepts is as `MODE1:SDC1;MODE2:SDC2`.
+For example, you have two different modes and corresponding constraints:
+* `func` mode, at `~/home/Data1/hello/world/func.sdc`,
+* `test` mode, at `~/home/Data1/hello/world/test.sdc`

+then you should pass the option `func:~/home/Data1/hello/world/func.sdc;test:~/home/Data1/hello/world/test.sdc` to `--sdc` option.
+Note that the constraint file must end with `.sdc` extension.

+`--pdk` input the design PDK path where the RC corner file `qrcTechFile` resides.
+Script will detect the corner according to the path name.

+`--metal` input the selected metal layers' name.
+To know what names the available metal layers have, you can use the `--show-metal` to show the names.

 `-o OUTPUT` designates the output json configuration file name.
 By default, it's `config.json`.
+`--no-output` indicate the script not to produce `config.json`.

 `--show-metal` is a switch option.
 Enabling it will show the available metal layer sets.
 `--only-physic` is a switch option.
 Enabling it will only scan the physical libs.